In Willoughby City, Manufacturing had the largest total imports by industry, generating $2,227 million in 2019/20.

 The major differences between total imports by industries in Willoughby City and New South Wales were:

-- A smaller percentage of total imports by Financial and Insurance Services (3.7% compared to 10.3%)
+- A larger percentage of total imports by Transport, Postal and Warehousing (12.1% compared to 7.2%)

-- A smaller percentage of total imports by Health Care and Social Assistance (1.2% compared to 3.8%)
+- A smaller percentage of total imports by Financial and Insurance Services (3.1% compared to 10.0%)